vmware-archive/chaperone/docs/run.md

 If the Chaperone Deployment Server is external to the vCenter Server environment, the vCenter server https port must be exposed externally through the router.
-TODO: are there other ports/VM's that need to be exposed?
+It may also be useful to have a 'jump' server (VM) alongside the CDS so that you can start the vCenter web client as necessary to review vCenter.

 If the CDS is deployed within the vCenter Server environment, the ssh port of Chaperone Deployment Server must be exposed through the router.